 - Near miss (which is an internal recordable incident and should be investigated and recorded).

-- Dangerous occurrence which is reportable under RIDDOR and should be reported within 10 days.
+- Dangerous occurrence which is reportable under RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations) and should be reported within 10 days.

-If it is a ‘dangerous occurrence’, then it is a set of circumstances (rather than a specific event) that could potentially cause injury or ill health and meets the required criteria for reporting under RIDDOR.
+- Incidents that result in a ‘dangerous occurrence’, is a set of circumstances (rather than a specific event) that could potentially cause injury or ill health and meets the required criteria for reporting under RIDDOR.

 Why should all incidents in the workplace be reported?